mesudip/nginx-proxy/README.md

 Following directries can be made into volumes to persist configurations
 - `/etc/nginx/conf.d` nginx configuration directory.
 You can add your own server configurations here
 - `/etc/nginx/dhparam` the directory for storing DH parameter for ssl connections
-- `/etc/ssl` directory for storing ssl certificates, ssl private key and letsencrypt account key.
+- `/etc/ssl` directory for storing ssl certificates, ssl private key and Let's Encrypt account key.
 - `/var/log/nginx` directory nginx logs
-- `/tmp/acme-challenges` directory for storing challenge content when registring letsencrypt certificate
+- `/tmp/acme-challenges` directory for storing challenge content when registering Let's Encrypt certificate

 ## Configure environment`VIRTUAL_HOST` in your containers
 When you want a container's to be hosted on a domain set `VIRTUAL_HOST` environment variable to desired `server_name` entry.